deckhouse/deckhouse/modules/402-ingress-nginx/images/controller-1-1/patches/README.md

 After catching SIGTERM, ingress stops responding to the readiness probe.
 The combination of this patch and the `EndpointSliceTerminatingCondition` feature gate for kube-proxy helps us avoid traffic loss on rollout updates.
+Update: for external load balancers it's advisable to get 5xx if a SIGTERM was sent to the controller, we control this logic by applying/checking `D8s-External-Check` http header.

 Backport of the behavior of the later versions of ingress nginx controller.
 The `sleep` is needed to gracefully shut down ingress controllers behind a cloud load balancer.